 We intend that bonuses paid to our Named Executive Officers will reward them for the achievement of successful financial performance over a relatively short period of time (typically one fiscal year).
-The bonuses of our Named Executive Officers are determined in the sole discretion of the Compensation Committee, after receiving recommendations from our Principal Executive Officer.
+The bonuses of our Named Executive Officers are determined in the sole discretion of the Compensation Committee, after receiving recommendations from our Chief Executive Officer.

 Although the Company does not set specific Company or individual performance targets for purposes of determining the bonuses, the total amount of the annual bonuses paid to our salaried employees (except for store managers) has historically been correlated with the amount of our earnings before interest, taxes, depreciation and amortization, or EBITDA, with the total amount of this bonus pool increasing or decreasing in relative proportion to the increase or decrease in EBITDA.
-For example, in 2011, EBITDA decreased by 29% and the total amount of the bonus pool decreased by 28%.
+For example, in 2011, EBITDA decreased by 29% in comparison to 2010, and the total amount of the bonus pool accordingly decreased by 28%.
+Conversely, EBITDA in 2012 was 19% higher than in 2011, and the overall bonus pool increased by 21%.

 The total amount of the bonus pool has historically been set at or about five percent of our EBITDA.
-Specifically, since the Company's initial public offering in 2002, the bonus pool has ranged from a low of 4.6% of EBITDA to a high of 5.3%.
-For 2011, the bonus pool was 5.3% of EBITDA.
-In addition, in recent years, approximately one-third of this bonus expense has been for the Named Executive Officers; however this percentage was reduced in 2009, 2010 and 2011 as described below.
+Specifically, since the Company's initial public offering in 2002, the bonus pool has ranged from a low of 4.6% of EBITDA to a high of 5.4%.
+For 2012, the overall Company bonus pool was 5.4% of EBITDA.
+In addition, in recent years, approximately one-third of this bonus pool has been allocated to the Named Executive Officers; however this percentage was reduced in 2010 and 2011, and slightly increased in 2012, as described below.